chaseleantj/58-NN-Approximation--FYP-/README.md

 This difference is statistically significant $(t_{18}=5.647,  p=2.34\times 10^{-5})$.

-A similar experiment has been performed by <a href="https://ieeexplore.ieee.org/document/1047806">Wong et al. (2002)</a> before, although they compared sine activation with the logistic sigmoid instead and used a different training technique. nevertheless, they concluded that sinusoidal activation was superior.
+A similar experiment has been performed by <a href="https://ieeexplore.ieee.org/document/1047806">Wong et al. (2002)</a> before, although they compared sine activation with the logistic sigmoid instead and used a different training technique.
+Nevertheless, they concluded that sinusoidal activation was superior.

 ## Run the code